For all 3 varieties

 Boil the pasta in a large pasta pot to an al dente texture, according to the package directions.
 For variety #1, you’ll need the full pound of pasta.
 For the other two, just 4 ounces of pasta, unless you plan to multiply those recipes by 4.
 Drain the pasta, return it to the pasta pot and toss it with olive oil to prevent it from sticking together.
 Cover the pasta pot and set it aside.*

 *Make ahead option: You can place the cooked pasta in a large bowl, cover it with plastic wrap and leave it out at room temperature for up to 8 hours before proceeding with the recipe.

-Pour the hot cheese sauce over the cooked pasta, and stir carefully to coat all of the pasta in the cheese sauce without breaking up the pasta at all.
+Pour the hot cheese sauce over 4 ounces of the cooked pasta, and stir carefully to coat without breaking the pasta.
 Serve immediately.